I Bought My New Home, Fingers Crossed, having No Job!

 - I was not working, had no job when my loan was finally approved

-- I didn’t find a job until months after we finally got the house
+- I didn’t find a job until months after we finally got the house and moved in

 It all Turned Out Fine in the End